Essential Elements of Film Sound 2

 - Academy Preparation Program - Directing (required subject with the possibility of repeat registration, optional subject)

-- Academy Preparation Program - Documentary (optional subject)
+- Academy Preparation Program - Documentary (required subject, optional subject)

 - Academy Preparation Program - Editing (optional subject)